HIDDEN THREATS: UNDERSTANDING FENTANYL MISUSE AND TOXICITY

 Summary

-Interdisciplinary healthcare teams that include medical and psychiatric professionals are able to develop a comprehensive treatment plan for patients who misuse fentanyl.
-Case studies have shown that even in patients with a severe opioid use disorder, patients are able to recover and progress to an improved quality of life through proper treatment, careful monitoring, and follow-up.
+Interdisciplinary healthcare teams that include medical and psychiatric professionals can develop a comprehensive treatment plan for patients who misuse fentanyl.
+Case studies have shown that even in patients with a severe opioid use disorder, patients can recover and progress to an improved quality of life through proper treatment, careful monitoring, and follow-up.

 Course Test